-Figure 12.2: The structure of M(m, 1), T(4, 2), and M(2, 3).
+Figure 13.2: The structure of M(m, 1), T(4, 2), and M(2, 3).

-- Routing on mesh, torus, and hypercube is trivial.
-On a d-dimensional hypercube, to get from a source bitstring s to a target bitstring d one only needs to fix each "wrong" bit, one at a time; in other words, if the source and the target differ by k bits, there are k! routes with k hops. - The hypercube can directly be used for a structured P2P architecture.
-It is trivial to construct a distributed hash table (DHT): We have n nodes, n for simplicity being a power of 2, i.e., $n = 2^d$.
+- The hypercube can directly be used for a structured P2P architecture.
+It is trivial to construct a distributed hash table (DHT): We have n nodes, n for simplicity being a power of 2, i.e., $n = 2^d$ .
 As in the hypercube, each node gets a unique d-bit ID, and each node connects to d other nodes, i.e., the nodes that have IDs differing in exactly one bit.
 Now we use a globally known hash function f, mapping file names to long bit strings; SHA-1 is popular in practice, providing 160 bits.
-Let f_d denote the first d bits (prefix) of the bitstring produced by f.
-If a node is searching for file name X, it routes a request message f(X) to node $f_d(X)$.
-Clearly, node $f_d(X)$ can only answer this request if all files with hash prefix $f_d(X)$ have been previously registered at node $f_d(X)$. - There are a few issues which need to be addressed before our DHT works, in particular churn (nodes joining and leaving without notice).
+Let $f_d$ denote the first d bits (prefix) of the bitstring produced by f.
+If a node is searching for file name X, it routes a request message f(X) to node $f_d(X)$ .
+Clearly, node $f_d(X)$ can only answer this request if all files with hash prefix $f_d(X)$ have been previously registered at node $f_d(X)$ . - There are a few issues which need to be addressed before our DHT works, in particular churn (nodes joining and leaving without notice).
 To deal with churn the system needs some level of replication, i.e., a number of nodes which are responsible for each prefix such that failure of some nodes will not compromise the system.
-We give some more details in Section
+We give some more details in Section 13.4.

-- 12.4.
 In addition there are other issues (e.g., security, efficiency) which can be addressed to improve the system.
-Delay efficiency for instance is already considered in the seminal paper by Plaxton et al. These issues are beyond the scope of this lecture. - The hypercube has many derivatives, the so-called hypercubic networks.
+These issues are beyond the scope of this lecture. - The hypercube has many derivatives, the so-called hypercubic networks.
 Among these are the butterfly, cube-connected-cycles, shuffle-exchange, and de Bruijn graph.
 We start with the butterfly, which is basically a "rolled out" hypercube (hence directly providing replication!).

-Definition 12.2 (Butterfly).
-Let $d \in N$.
+Definition 13.2 (Butterfly).
+Let $d \in N$ .
 The d-dimensional butterfly BF(d) is a graph with node set $V = [d+1] \times [2]^d$ and an edge set $E = E_1 \cup E_2$ with and